-Provision of "adequate" locator information during screening is a study eligibility requirement and each site must specify its definition of adequate locator information in its Participant Retention SOP.
-This information should be maintained in an organized manner so that different staff members can easily review the information and contribute to re-contact efforts when necessary.
+Provision of "adequate" locator information during screening is a study eligibility requirement, and each site must specify its definition of adequate locator information in its participant retention SOP.
+This information should be maintained in an organized manner so that different staff members can easily review the information and contribute to re-contacting the participant when necessary.
 All study participants will be asked to provide locator information during the study screening process.
-Information provided should be regularly reviewed/updated during follow-up.
+Information provided should be regularly reviewed/updated at enrollment and during follow-up.
 Each study site is encouraged to develop an exhaustive locator form to maximize contact effectiveness and participant retention.

 During the informed consent process and when collecting locator information, study participants must be informed that their locator sources will be contacted if study staff are unable to locate the participant directly.
 Study staff will negotiate with the participant how they will identify themselves when locator sources are contacted.
-Arrangements agreed upon with the participant should be documented on the locator form.
+Arrangements agreed upon with the participant should be documented on the site-specific locator form.

 Study staff should view every participant contact as an opportunity to update the participant's locator information.
-When updating locator information, actively review each item on the locator form to determine whether the information is still current (i.e., rather than simply asking "Has any of your information changed since your last visit?").
+When updating locator information, actively review each item on the locator form to determine whether the information is still current.
 Site staff should also probe for additional information that the participant was not able or willing to provide at previous visits.

-Study staff should document in chart notes that they reviewed the locator information with the participant at every visit.
+Study staff should document in chart notes and/or the visit checklist that they reviewed the locator information with the participant at every visit.
 Any updates to the locator form should use standard GCP corrections with initials and date of the staff member making the changes.